 - Light agents: Light agents have limited permissions but can stay informed about tickets and, when needed, provide subject matter expertise and advice by adding private comments.

 - Side conversations: Side conversations enable you to bring in other people from internal and external teams to collaborate on tickets without interrupting the main conversation flow within the ticket.

 - CCs and followers: With this feature, Zendesk tickets can include both CCs and Followers fields.
-Followers can be agents, light agents, or admins.
+By default, followers can be agents, light agents, or admins.
 CCs can be agents, admins, or end users.
 CCs work just like email.
 They're public to your end user.
 Followers are invisible to end users and get ticket update notifications.